anly2178/Starshot/README.md

 ```python
 sail_name.calculate_mission()
 ```
-* Calculates the mission scenario, including distance, speed and time, using the relativistic solution given by [Kulkarni et al. (2018)](https://iopscience.iop.org/article/10.3847/1538-3881/aaafd2).
+* Calculates the mission scenario, including distance, speed and time, using the differential equation given by [Kulkarni et al. (2018)](https://iopscience.iop.org/article/10.3847/1538-3881/aaafd2), solved using Runge-Kutta method.
 * A folder is created with 2 txt files and 1 png file. ```trajectory.txt``` file includes distance, speed and time results. ```variables.txt``` file includes the variables of the mission. ```plots.png``` file includes speed vs distance and speed vs time graphs.

-*Note*: The ```DiffractiveSail``` class will be included when it is in a useful state.
+*Note*: Although there is a file for ```DiffractiveSail``` subclass, it has not been implemented yet.

 ## Sail

 The ```Sail``` class is the superclass for all subclasses of sails, such as ```MultilayerSail``` and ```DiffractiveSail```.
 Therefore, these subclasses inherit the ```Sail``` attributes and methods.
-* Sail is flat and circular.
-Generalising the shape is to be completed.
-* Gaussian beam is produced by circular laser array.

 ### Attributes